Romero House Project

 Sunday school - J.A.M.
 (Jesus and Me)

-Sunday school takes place Sundays at 10:30 am during the 10:30 am church service.
+Sunday school normally takes place Sundays at 10:30 am during the 10:30 am church service.
 Children stay in church until after the collect of the day and then proceed to Sunday School.
-We are looking for volunteers to teach one or two sessions, together or separate.
-Don’t worry - no experience required!
 The sessions are kept simple in order to accommodate a wide range of ages.
 Sessions include: Attendance chart & stickers, The Lord’s Prayer, bible story, a craft (your choice) and of course snacks, which are provided.

 Our Altar Guild is responsible for maintaining the chancel and all its altar ware, and preparing the Lord's Table and church for worship services.
-Our 7 members take bi-weekly rotations of duties.
+Our 8 members (4 teams of 2members) take bi-weekly rotations of duties.
 We welcome new members, and will start you out on one of the existing teams to help you get familiar with what the job entails.
-In 2017 we enjoyed 5 meetings, including a Pot-Luck at the Rectory in May.
-We held our annual "cleaning bee", and decorated the church for Christmas.

 We are grateful for the many memorials and donations that are given to cover our Flower Fund and Altar Guild expenses.
 We are thankful for all who have served in the past, and for those who continue to serve.